iftehazz/NikhojPublic/README.md

 # NikhojPublic
-Mobile app using flutter and firebase to find out missing persons
+Mobile app using Flutter and Firebase to find out missing persons